leeneedham/Getting-CleaningData/README.md

 ### PROJECT PART 5: Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-I used ddply from the plyr Package to split the mean and std subset dataframe observations by "activity" and by "subject", to apply the 'average' function to each of the feature columns and to return a dataframe including the subject, activity and each of the each of the averaged feature columns.
+I used ddply from the plyr Package to split the mean and std subset dataframe observations by "activity" and by "subject", to apply the 'mean' function to each of the feature columns and to return a dataframe including the subject, activity and each of the each of the averaged feature columns.

 library(plyr)
 tidy <- ddply(complete_sub, c("subject", "activity"), summarize,